 A part's outer cosmetic finish is designed to hide and protect the structural reinforcement below, as well as be aesthetically pleasing.
 It is this surface by which most people will judge the whole structure.
 Even slight damage like scratches and gouges will mar the finished appearance.
 Worse, these often create a direct path into the structural layers, causing even larger problems.
 Cosmetic blisters are a problem which, left untreated, can turn entire boat hulls into sponges.
 The cosmetic repair sequence is similar to the structural sequence, but filler or gel coat replaces any reinforcing material.
 Surface preparation is still the most important aspect of a long-lasting repair.
 Finish sanding and polishing are the only differences, but they make a good job look truly professional.
 Many fear tackling cosmetic work because they think it requires expensive spray equipment for satisfactory results.
 Equipment is important, but proper material selection will give better results.

 2) Prepare the surface for the addition of gel coat or filler.
 Begin by taping off the area surrounding the damage.
 This will keep sanding scratches around the damaged area to a minimum.
-Next, wipe the surface with acetone and a clean rag to remove any wax, oil or grease which might contaminate the repair.
-When this dries, chip out all the loose material with a knife, then use 40-grit paper to bevel the edges to a taper.
+Next, wipe the surface with acetone and a clean rag to remove any wax, oil, or grease which might contaminate the repair.
+When this dries, chip out all the loose material with a knife, then use 40-grit sandpaper to bevel the edges to a taper.
 The scratches should reach down into the crack or hole for better bonding strength.
 Even thin cracks will have to be "opened up" before material can be added to fill them.
 Blisters will have to be completely exposed at this time.
 Also, be sure the remaining laminate is solid and dry.
 Wipe down the surface one more time to remove dust and anything else which may disrupt adhesion.

 3) Mix and apply the appropriate cosmetic filler material.
 Shallow scratches can be directly filled with color matched gel coat.
 Be sure to match the gel coat to a sanded and polished portion of the original, not the overall faded color.
 The repair may stand out at first, but everything will fade to the same color in about a month.
 Use a small brush to dab in the gel coat.
 Be sure it is higher than the surrounding surface so it can be sanded flush.
 Spray a light coat of PVA over the repair for a tack-free, sandable cure.